tndatacommons/tndata_backend/tndata_backend/goals/api_docs/goalviewset_v2.md

   parent categories for the goal.
 * `object_type`: A string; will alwayws be `goal`.

-## Goal Endpoints
+## Goal Details Endpoint

-Each goal is available at an endpoint based on it's database ID: `/api/goals/{id}/`.
+Each goal's content is available at an endpoint based on it's database ID `/api/goals/{id}/`.

+## Enrolling a user in a Goal

+You may also enroll a user in a goal, directly.

 ## Filtering